agrum/Hatch/README.md

 ### Sacrifice

 Some eggs require a dragon sacrifice to hatch.
-The sacrifice cost is indicated with a blood droplet icon at the top left of the card, along with the other basic resource costs.
+The sacrifice cost is indicated with a blood droplet icon at the top left section of the card, along with the other basic resource costs.
 To hatch those eggs, one or more of your dragons must be sacrificed and sent to the discard pile.
 The blood droplet icon(s) below the dragon's value indicate their sacrifice value.
 Similarly to basic resources, the exact amount of sacrifice is necessary for a dragon to hatch safely—not too many sacrifices, not too little.

 # Attack